AMD Ryzen motherboards explained: The crucial differences in every AM4 chipset

 These are your basic, no-frills AM4 motherboards, intended for budget systems and (presumably) affordable big-box PCs from the likes of Dell and HP.
 These motherboards support a single 10Gbps USB 3.1 gen. 2 port, a pair of 5Gbps USB 3.1 gen 1 ports (augmented by the four USB 3.1 gen. 1 ports baked into Ryzen itself), and up to six USB 2.0 connections.
 The A320 chipset also supports a pair of SATA III and SATA Express connections, along with up to four PCIe gen. 2 lanes for additional PCIe devices, such as M.2 SSDs, third-party networking cards, and sound cards.

 Crucially, while every Ryzen processor can be overclocked, A320 motherboards do not support overclocking.
-So if you want to squeeze more oomph out of your CPU, look elsewhere—something you might have to do regardless, since we have yet to see an A320 motherboard up for sale despite an appearance at CES 2017.
+So if you want to squeeze more oomph out of your CPU, look elsewhere.

 B350 motherboards

-This will probably wind up being the sweet spot for PC gamers who stick to single-GPU setups.
-CPU overclocking is unlocked on B350 motherboards, and compared to the bare-bones A320 boards, this chipset packs in support for an additional 10Gbps USB 3.1 port as well as two more PCIe lanes for cutting-edge SSDs and whatnot.
+This is definitely the sweet spot for PC gamers who stick to traditional single-GPU setups.
+CPU overclocking is unlocked on B350 motherboards, and compared to the bare-bones A320 boards, this chipset packs in support for an additional 10Gbps USB 3.1 port as well as two more PCIe lanes for cutting-edge SSDs like the ludicrously fast Samsung 960 Pro.

 The kicker here is that multi-GPU setups are not supported by B350.
 I’ve seen reports of specific B350 models allowing AMD CrossFire multi-GPU configurations—but that is not something you should count on.
 Here’s what AMD has to say about it:

-Note: Editor’s note: This article originally published on March 1, 2017, but has been updated repeatedly with new information, most recently to include information at the end about AM4 motherboard BIOS updates that add support for the first Ryzen APUs.